Women in Pakistan: President Asif Zardari Era

 Asif Ali Zardari was the 11th President of Pakistan.
 He is the widower of Benazir Bhutto, who twice served as Prime Minister of Pakistan.
 When his wife was assassinated in December 2007, he became the leader of the Pakistan People's Party.
 On 30 December 2007 he became co-chairman of the PPP, along with his son Bilawal Bhutto Zardari.
 On 8 September 2013, Asif Ali Zardari became the country's first president to complete his constitutional term.

 Women in Assemblies

 Female member of parliament and party loyalist Dr. Fehmida Mirza was appointed as the first female speaker in South Asia.
-During her tenure, Pakistan saw its first female foreign minister, Hina Rabbani Khar, its first secretary of defense, Nargis Sethi, deputy speaker of a province Shehla Raza and numerous female ministers, ambassadors, secretaries including Farahnaz Ispahani, Media Advisor to former President of Pakistan and co-chairman PPP, Sherry Rehman former ambassador of Pakistan to US, Fauzia Wahab, Firdous Ashiq Awan, Farzana Raja, Shazia Marri, Sharmila Faruqi, Musarat Rafique Mahesar, Shahida Rehmani and others held prestigious positions within the administration.
+During her tenure, Pakistan saw its first female foreign minister, Hina Rabbani Khar, its first secretary of defence, Nargis Sethi, deputy speaker of a province Shehla Raza and numerous female ministers, ambassadors, secretaries including Farahnaz Ispahani, Media Advisor to former President of Pakistan and co-chairman PPP, Sherry Rehman former ambassador of Pakistan to US, Fauzia Wahab, Firdous Ashiq Awan, Farzana Raja, Shazia Marri, Sharmila Faruqi, Musarat Rafique Mahesar, Shahida Rehmani and others held prestigious positions within the administration.